netdata/netdata/collectors/proc.plugin/README.md

 ```
 [plugin:proc:/proc/diskstats]
   # enable new disks detected at runtime = yes
   # performance metrics for physical disks = auto
-	# performance metrics for virtual disks = no
+  # performance metrics for virtual disks = auto
   # performance metrics for partitions = no
-	# performance metrics for mounted filesystems = no
-	# performance metrics for mounted virtual disks = auto
-	# space metrics for mounted filesystems = auto
   # bandwidth for all disks = auto
   # operations for all disks = auto
   # merged operations for all disks = auto
   # i/o time for all disks = auto
   # queued operations for all disks = auto
   # utilization percentage for all disks = auto
   # backlog for all disks = auto
-	# space usage for all disks = auto
+  # bcache for all disks = auto
+  # bcache priority stats update every = 0
+  # remove charts of removed disks = yes
+  # path to get block device = /sys/block/%s
+  # path to get block device bcache = /sys/block/%s/bcache
+  # path to get virtual block device = /sys/devices/virtual/block/%s
+  # path to get block device infos = /sys/dev/block/%lu:%lu/%s
+  # path to device mapper = /dev/mapper
+  # path to /dev/disk/by-label = /dev/disk/by-label
+  # path to /dev/disk/by-id = /dev/disk/by-id
+  # path to /dev/vx/dsk = /dev/vx/dsk
+  # name disks by id = no
+  # preferred disk ids = *
-	# inodes usage for all disks = auto
+  # exclude disks = loop* ram*
   # filename to monitor = /proc/diskstats
-	# path to get block device infos = /sys/dev/block/%lu:%lu/%s
-	# path to get h/w sector size = /sys/block/%s/queue/hw_sector_size
-	# path to get h/w sector size for partitions = /sys/dev/block/%lu:%lu/subsystem/%s/../queue
-/hw_sector_size
+  # performance metrics for disks with major 8 = yes
 ```

 For each virtual disk, physical disk and partition you will have a section like this: